paarnes/pygeodetics/README.md

 - $x$ is the easting coordinate (adjusted for false easting),
 - $R$ is the radius of the sphere.

-### 12. Projection
+### 12. Projections

-This section explains the mathematical foundation for the Mercator Variant C and Transverse Mercator projections.
+This section explains the mathematical foundation for the projections method supported by the library.
+In this release supported methods are:
+ - Mercator Variant C
+ - Transverse Mercator projections.

 #### 12.1 Mercator Variant C Projection